 Current events, recent movies, the new bike-sharing program student government wants to start — whatever the topic, bring students in and let them know their voices will be heard.

 Partner with local businesses, staff, faculty, and students and have them spend 3-5 minutes getting to know each other before sharing experiences with a new person.

 While RAs are doing their rounds, have them bring along tutors from the academic support center to help with late night study sessions.

-Essential skill developed: Research, critical thinking
+Essential skills developed: Research and critical thinking

 23. Vision boards

-Magazines, cardboard, a little glue, and a bunch of dreams.
+All you need are magazines, cardboard, a little glue, and a bunch of dreams.

-Essential skill developed: Planning, creativity
+Essential skills developed: Planning and creativity

 24. Crucial Conversations